koshtiakanksha/Accessible_AI/README.md

 ## 🚀 Live Demo

-You can access the app here: [Accessible AI on Hugging Face](https://huggingface.co/spaces/your-space-name)
+You can access the app here: [Accessible AI on Streamlit](https://accessibleai-rsmecrot2tjcargzxvf2td.streamlit.app/) The features may not work due to the constraints of hosting it on Streamlit, but you can clone the repository to use all the features.

 ## 🛠️ Tech Stack